Creating an Access Control Policy

 • Allow connections: This allows the user added MAC addresses to connect to the network server.

-• Block connections: This deny the user added MAC addresses from connecting to the network server.
+• Block connections: This denies the user added MAC addresses from connecting to the network server.

-Note: You can add multiple MAC addresses at once by separating them with a comma or semicolon.
+Note: You can add multiple MAC addresses at once by separating them with a comma or semicolon, and you can add up to 128 MAC addresses in total.

 Layer 3 Settings Page